CaliStyle/humpback/README.md

   *  Humpback includes an app folder for angular controllers and models.
   *  Humpback includes `config/env/test.js` environment file for testing.
   *  Humpback includes a test folder for unit testing.
-  *  Humpback includes a `.jshintrc` file for consitent javascript across the front end.
+  *  Humpback includes a `.jshintrc` file for consitent javascript across the front and back end.

   * -- api
     * -- controllers